VNT Turbochargers are commonly used in most diesel passenger cars and vans and also feature in some petrol vehicles.

 We at Turbo Dynamics have always prided ourselves on offering the highest level of service with zero compromise to our customers.
 Using these quality components is not just us being picky, it is essential!

-To submit an enquiry about our remanufactured VNT Service, or to speak with one of our experts, please select the button below
+To submit an enquiry about our remanufactured VNT Service, or to speak with one of our experts.

 - Conflict with the engine management systems bringing lights up in the dash (MOT Failure)